ddemidov/amgcl/docs/Serena.rst

 backend version are highlighted.

 .. literalinclude:: ../tutorial/2.Serena/serena_vexcl.cpp
-   :caption: The solution of the Serena problem with VexCL backend.
+   :caption: The solution of the Serena problem with the VexCL backend.
    :language: cpp
    :linenos:
    :emphasize-lines: 4-5,28-29,32-33,81-82,98-99,106,119-120,127-128,131